HouseOfTies/XhibalbaBot_client/README.md

 | Invite | Your own chat invitation?
 Got u, take a ticket | /invite

-# Not now commands at the moment
+# We have not new commands at the momment

 ![newFeatures](https://i.imgur.com/4Bt1oxS.png)